GraysonMMartin/Scheduler50/DESIGN.md

 # Design of Scheduler50

- technically, how you implemented your project and why you made the design decisions you did.
+ Technically, how you implemented your project and why you made the design decisions you did.
 Your design document should be at least several paragraphs in length.
 Whereas your documentation is meant to be a user’s manual, consider your design document your opportunity to give the staff a technical tour of your project underneath its hood.

 # Scheduler50 had the following design goals, in this order:
 - To be difficult to misuse